sam-almighty/Activity-Tracker-with-LogDNA/iam.md

 ## {{site.data.keyword.cloud_notm}} platform roles
 {: #platform}

+The following table details actions that are mapped to platform management roles.
+Platform management roles enable users to perform tasks on service resources at the platform level, for example, assign user access for the service, create or delete instances, and bind instances to applications.

 Use the following table to identify the platform role that you can grant a user in the {{site.data.keyword.cloud_notm}} to run any of the following platform actions: